 - Remove all the rust: Use fine steel wool to remove rust from affected areas.
 Scour the skillet until the area returns to raw cast iron.

 - Wash the skillet thoroughly: Wash the cast iron with warm water and mild dish soap.
-Scrub with bristle brush or mesh sponge if needed.
+Scrub with bristle brush, gentle scouring pad, or mesh sponge if needed.

 - Dry the skillet: Thoroughly dry the cast iron immediately with a clean dish towel or paper towels.